-Cheese Dreams, Sauteed Oysters on Toast and Other Preludes to Thanksgiving
+Cheese Dreams and Other Preludes to Thanksgiving

 Jon and I were lucky enough to celebrate dozens of holidays at Julia Reed's loving and lavish tables in New York and New Orleans and Mississippi, but one of our most memorable meals was the Thanksgiving somewhere around 2001 when all three of us - for reasons I can't remember at this distance - were stuck in New York for Thanksgiving and longing to be home in Mississippi or Tennessee.
 After a few weeks of bitching and moaning about not being able to make it south to take up our rightful places at the family table, we decided to gather a rag-tag band of Southern expats who were similarly stranded in Manhattan that Thanksgiving and to cook up a decadent feast.